microsoft/entref-spring-boot/api/README.md

 - [Create a resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-portal#manage-resource-groups)
 - [Add a Cosmos DB instance](https://docs.microsoft.com/en-us/azure/cosmos-db/create-sql-api-java#create-a-database-account) to the resource group
-  - When selecting an API, choose `Core (SQL)` if you need a NoSQL solution with the ability to query using SQL
+  - When selecting an API, choose `Core (SQL)` if you need a NoSQL solution with the ability to query using SQL.
+You
 - Set up environment variables
   - From Bash command line, run `load_env.sh`.
 It will will write/load any needed variables to the `vars.env` file.
     - `RESOURCE_GROUP` - the Azure resource group name